 Exposure: Full sun to partial shade

-Plants bloom quickly from seed, so start outdoors, direct sowing in early spring in cool soil, when a light frost is still possible… Around March 15th on the coast.
+Plants bloom quickly from seed, so start outdoors, direct sowing in early spring in cool soil, when a light frost is still possible.
 In mild winter areas, it can also be direct sown in late autumn.
 Germination takes 10-20 days.
 Sow every 3-4 weeks until July for continuous blooms.